eira-fransham/bevy-mod-richter/README.md

 overhauled, and I even implemented a rewrite of Bevy's default audio framework to allow adding custom DSP effects using [`fundsp`](https://github.com/SamiPerttu/fundsp).
 The way that it is currently written is very different from [`bevy_fundsp`](https://github.com/harudagondi/bevy_fundsp), which is essentially just a helper for writing DSP output to a buffer and then sending that buffer to Bevy's normal audio systems.
-All audio can now be retargeted on a per-sound basis, meaning game audio could have reverb applied while the menu audio could be left unchanged.
-The project for that is at [`bevy-mod-dynamicaudio`](https://github.com/eira-fransham/bevy-mod-dynamicaudio).
+All audio is now heirarchically organised into mixers, with each mixer having control over the internal audio processing.
+The use-case for this could be that game audio could have reverb applied while the menu audio could be left unchanged.
+Mixers are just normal components and can be accessed as such.
+The project for the fork of `bevy_audio` is at [`bevy-mod-dynamicaudio`](https://github.com/eira-fransham/bevy-mod-dynamicaudio).
 The audio effects in the build of the game at time of writing are a subtle reverb and filter delay, but most importantly I have added a limiter so that the game audio doesn't completly blow the speakers out when there are more than a couple of sounds playing at once.